coolwanglu/pdf2htmlEX/CONTRIBUTING.md

 - Private messages to the author.
 - Sample files with private information.
 (But please still report the bug via the issue tracker)

 Please expect a _long_ delay，since the messages are usually archived and checked on a regular basis.
+Note that he no longer reply with _Please post your question to the mailing list_ or _Please file an issue at GitHub_.
+Consider your message has already been replied.

 ## Guidance